 If you’ve ever dealt with an insurance company before, and the subject of your health has come up, you’ve probably heard the term pre-existing condition.

-Today I’m going to talk about pre-existing conditions and what they mean for your personal injury claim or lawsuit.
-I hope you can use this information to avoid mistakes that can really undermine your injury claim or lawsuit.
+Today I will talk about pre-existing conditions and what they mean for your personal injury claim or lawsuit.
+I hope you can use this information to avoid mistakes that can undermine your injury claim or lawsuit.

 What is a pre-existing condition, and why does it matter?